 \section{Comparison of planar rooted forests with action graphs}

-In this last section, we establish a bijection between the number of new edges added to obtain $A^k_n$ from $A^k_{n-1}$ and the number of planar rooted forests with $k+1$ trees and $n$ edges.
-Combined with the theorem from the previous section, we thus show that there are $C^k_n$ vertices labeled by $n$ in the action graph $A^k_n$.
+In this last section, we give a more precise relationship between our two structures of interest by establishing a bijection between the number of new edges added to obtain $A^k_n$ from $A^k_{n-1}$ and the number of planar rooted forests with $k+1$ trees and $n$ edges.

 In the comparison between planar rooted trees and (0-extended) action graphs \cite{alv}, the main idea is that the trees can be assembled in such a way as to obtain the corresponding action graph.
 We review the idea of this construction, so as to be able to generalize it.